Taking a Mission Trip to Help a Church Plant? 7 Things You Need to Know

 Church Plants and Volunteer Mission Teams, Part 2

-Mission Trips can be powerful tools for growth of individuals & churches.
-As a church planter I consider every mission team as a force multiplier, multiplying the impact of our churches outreach in the community.
+Mission Trips can be powerful tools for the growth of individuals and churches.
+As a church planter, I consider every mission team a force multiplier, multiplying the impact of our church’s outreach in the community.
 Yesterday I wrote about five rules of thumb for church planters.
 Today, we turn to the sending church.
 Here are seven key things to know if your church is taking a trip to help a church plant:

 1. It’s not about you.

 Every Mission Trip should be about the people that will be served by your church.
-But sometimes when our expectations are not met or we see things or are asked to do things out of our comfort zone, things turn inward.
-Train your team to expect to be uncomfortable & no matter what happens make the trip about the community, church, & people you’re serving.
+But sometimes when our expectations are unmet or we see things or are asked to do things out of our comfort zone, things turn inward.
+Train your team to expect to be uncomfortable and no matter what happens make the trip about the community, church, and people you’re serving.
 Love the Navy Seal axiom that applies well to Mission Trip Preparation: “Get comfortable being uncomfortable.”

 2. The Planter is caring for you PLUS trying to pastor a church.